 div#top > div.header = from(homepage.html)

-innerHTML
+innerHTML (default)

-to replace the entire elements with the specified code use outerHTML modifier
+To replace the entire elements with the specified code use outerHTML modifier

-div#id > span.class a|innerHTML = "lorem ipsum"
+div#id > span.title|outerHTML = "Lorem ipsum"

-Inserts the code before the element(s)
+Inserts content before the element.

 div#id > span.class a|before = "lorem ipsum"